TomaszWoloszyn983/swap-puzzle-game/readme.md

   - NFT minting logic

 ## Future Features
+  - Adding the ability to authenticate and create user accounts.
+  - Introducing the ability to insert photos in the horizontal position.
   - Keyboard control function.
 Keyboard arrow keys to be used to swap the tiles.
-  - Adding your own images to the board that could be split into tiles and used in the game.
   - Mobile devices compatibility.
 At the moment the game is not working on devices used touch screens.
 Our future feature would be to implement such a functionality.
-  - Add confirm popup box to make sure that the player really wants to quit the current game.
   - Improve the vertical positioning of the game.

 ---